 A strange year has come to an end - for all of us who love art and music, there was unfortunately far too little of it.
 That's why we're looking forward to the 2021 season with hopefully much better conditions for culture, the artists and you, our audience.

 The 17 United Nations Sustainable Development Goals (SDGs) were also launched by former German President Horst Köhler, among others.
-He and his wife Eva Luise Köhler are the patrons of the Ludwigsburg Festival for the 2020 and 2021 seasons.
+Since the 2020 season, he and his wife Eva Luise Köhler are the patrons of the Ludwigsburg Festival.
 Horst Köhler has shared his thoughts on this in a foreword.